Now it came to pass in the month Chislev, in the twentieth year, as I was in the fortress-city of Shushan,

 3Now these are the chiefs of the province who lived in Jerusalem, but in the cities of Judah everyone lived in his possession in their cities: Israel, the priests and the Levites, and the Temple servants, and the children of Solomon’s servants.

-20The residue of Israel, of the priests, the Levites, were in all the cities of Judah, everyone in his inheritance.
+20The rest of Israel, the priests, and the Levites, were in all the cities of Judah, everyone in his inheritance.

 21But the Temple servants lived in Ophel, and Ziha and Gishpa were over the Temple servants.